Mediation of Conflict, Peace and Security

 Program

-M. Thomas EGLI, Host of the Geneva Forum (Geneva Forum) and Session Chair, Switzerland
+Mr. Thomas EGLI, Host of the Geneva Forum (Geneva Forum) and Chair, Switzerland

-At the end of this session, a position paper will be published by the Geneva Forum to compile what was discussed and decided during the session.
+At the end of this session a position paper will be published by the Geneva Forum to compile what was said and decided during the session.

-During the Geneva Forum, you can be a member of the audience, contribute ideas for Impact Projects or be in the process of scaling up Impact Projects, propose a Poster presentation, or submit a conference proposal to be delivered at the event.
+During the Geneva Forum, you can be a member of the public, contribute to impact projects or participate in the impact project development process, propose a poster presentation or submit a proposal for a presentation to be delivered during the event.
 (Deadline for submitting an abstract: see the call for contributions for the conference)

-To participate in the Geneva Forum, you must subscribe to the Membership "Event".
+To participate in the Geneva Forum, you must subscribe to the “Event” Membership.

 By subscribing to one of the memberships, you become a member for a period of one year.

-Once your membership has been validated, you will receive all the necessary logistical information, as well as the link to generate your badge for each event, a few days beforehand.
+Once your membership has been validated, you will receive all the necessary logistical information, as well as the link to generate your badge for each event, a few days in advance.

 To read all the content, log in to the website for free.